Visit Vaxholm as a day trip from Stockholm

 As soon as we planned our trip to Stockholm, I knew I wanted to spend one of the days there visiting its archipelago.
-Its archipelago is made up of approximately 24,000 islands, but no one really has the final count.
+The Stockholm archipelago is made up of approximately 24,000 islands, but no one really has the final count.
 Sweden is famous, at least to me, for its appreciation for nature, and the amount of time locals devote to spending outdoors.
 Come rain or shine, or snow in winter, the Swedes enjoy the fresh air and beauty their landscape has to offer them.
 They’re even known for educating their children outside so they learn to appreciate nature rather than flee from cold weather.
 Coming from California where we cower a single rain drop, I really appreciate the Swedish approach.
 With all that in mind, I was determined to see just a small slice of the archipelago Stockholm is famous for.

 We chose to visit Vaxholm based on the proximity to Stockholm, and honestly, because the Lonely Planet recommended it.
 Where am I without my Lonely Planet?

 Besides how cute the island is (we’ll get to that later), its only a 90 minute boat ride from Stockholm (located 35km northeast), so you can go there and back easily in one day.
 We chose to leave around noon and return around 4.
 The island is small, so you can cover the whole thing on foot within 2.5-3 hours.
 Just enough time to stroll around, admire the charming Scandinavian houses, grab lunch or maybe some fika and make it back to the boat in time to reach Stockholm for dinner again.
+In my opinion this is one of the best day trips from Stockholm.

 Vaxholm is inhabited by about 11,000 people, all of whom seem to live in adorable colored wooden houses that feel taken straight from a story book.
 When we wandered the island, I instantly felt like I could stay a weekend there.
 The entire vibe of the island is peaceful.
 Small gravel lanes, painted red picket fences, the archipelago’s water lapping the island’s granite shoreline, and the occasional splash of a brave swimmer entering the water.